Robertoavendano/GandCD_PeerAsessment/README.md

 # Project for the course in coursera

-# Getting and Cleaning Data Course Project
+### Getting and Cleaning Data Course Project

 The zip file getdata-projectfiles-UCI HAR Dataset.zip was downloaded and then its files extracted in the working directory.
-This creates all the files in the  working directory that contains no subfolders and four files - activity_labels.txt, features.txt, features_info.txt, and README.txt, subject_test.txt, X_test.txt, and y_test.txt, subject_train.txt, X_train.txt, y_train.txt.
+This creates all the files in the  working directory that contains no subfolders and ten files - activity_labels.txt, features.txt, features_info.txt, and README.txt, subject_test.txt, X_test.txt, and y_test.txt, subject_train.txt, X_train.txt, y_train.txt.